 The E-ZPass network currently works with 17 states and some Washington DC areas.
-Also, there are plans for including Florida on the list.
-Unfortunately, if you travel to Texas soon, your regular E-ZPass transponder will not work on the said state’s toll roads.
+Also, there are plans to include Florida on the list.
+Unfortunately, your regular E-ZPass transponder will not work on the state’s toll roads if you travel to Texas soon.

 Still, you are not left without options.
 To accelerate your travel, you can register in the different toll-collection system networks that Texas has available.
 It has four options, and it’s up to you to choose the one that’s best for you.